Arthur Armitage

+Biography

-Born in Marsden, West Yorkshire, Armitage was educated at Hulme Grammar School and in 1933 went to Queens' College, Cambridge, where he gained a first class degree in Law.
+Born in Marsden, West Yorkshire (then in the West Riding of Yorkshire), Armitage was educated at Hulme Grammar School and in 1933 went to Queens' College, Cambridge, where he gained a first class degree in Law.
 After he spent two years at Yale on a Commonwealth Fund Fellowship and was called to the Bar in Inner Temple 1940.
 He served for five years in the Army during the Second World War, achieving the rank of Major.

 He became a Fellow and tutor of the college in 1947.
 He was elected President of Queens' in 1958 upon the death of John Archibald Venn.
-In 1969 he was appointed Vice-Chancellor of Victoria University of Manchester.
+In 1969 he was appointed Vice-Chancellor of the Victoria University of Manchester.
 He later served as Chairman of the Committee of Vice-Chancellors.

 In his later years, Armitage chaired a series of government committees under James Callaghan and Margaret Thatcher, including the Social Security Advisory Committee; the Armitage Committee, set up to review the rules governing the political activities of civil servants; and an independent inquiry into lorries and their effect on people and the environment.

 Armitage was President of Cambridge University Cricket Club between 1965 and 1970.

 He was knighted in the 1975 New Year Honours List.

+The Armitage Centre (including conference, exhibition and sports facilities) on the university's Fallowfield campus was named after him.
+The site includes a number of sports grounds where lacrosse and other sports have been played.